satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 number of publications rather than on the validity and reproducibility of research findings, and a decrease in the amount of information apportioned to each article.
-Peer review is the primary means of filtering this literature prior to publication in an effort to ensure quality and validity.
-However, the lack of objective standards for the review process results in great variability in the percentage and quality of articles accepted.
-This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
-As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research as well as .
-JB:
+Peer review is the primary means of filtering this rapidly growing literature prior to publication in an effort to ensure quality and validity.

 Currently the typical review process for an article involves a preliminary screening by a journal editor followed by an anonymous and